-The charging case has a lid that snaps closed with a magnetic seal, but even if it should accidentally open, the earbuds are also firmly magnetically latched, making a runaway earbud unlikely.
+The charging case lid snaps closed with a magnetic seal, but even if it should accidentally open, the earbuds are also firmly magnetically latched, making a runaway earbud unlikely.
 Fortunately, should that happen, the Sound+ app lets you track the Elite 75t’s whereabouts, and you can also force them to produce a high-pitched wail in case they become lodged in the recesses of a sofa or a purse.

-I was glad to see the charging case was upgraded to USB-C as that’s pretty much the standard for all (non-iOS) phones now, but I’d prefer if the charging indicator was located in the front as opposed to the back.
+I was glad to see the charging case was upgraded to USB-C, as that’s pretty much the standard for all (non-iOS) phones now, but I’d prefer if the charging indicator was located in the front as opposed to the back.

 Push your buttons

 True wireless earbuds will typically use some variation of touch-sensitive surfaces or good old-fashioned buttons.
 The Elite 75t feature the latter — one on each earbud — and I really like them.
 They’re easy to use, you know exactly if you’ve pressed them or not thanks to a satisfying click, and it’s much harder to trigger them accidentally than their touch-sensitive cousins.